arvidn/libtorrent/docs/tuning.rst

 send buffer low watermark
 -------------------------

-libtorrent uses a low watermark for send buffers to determine when a new piece should be requested from the disk I/O subsystem, to be appended to the send buffer.
-The low watermark is determined based on the send rate of the socket.
-It needs to be large enough to not draining the socket's send buffer before the disk operation completes.
+libtorrent uses a watermark for send buffers to determine when a new piece should be requested from the disk I/O subsystem, to be appended to the send buffer.
+The low watermark needs to be large enough to not draining the socket's send buffer before the disk operation completes.
+But by carefull with this setting if you have many connections because it does define an absolut part of the memory footprint per connection.

+``settings_pack::send_buffer_watermark_factor`` does raise the minimum memory footprint relative to uploading speed by using the product of factor and upload speed as watermark.

-The watermark is bound to a max value, to avoid buffer sizes growing out of control.
+The watermark is bound to a max value per connection, to avoid buffer sizes growing out of control.
 The default max send buffer size might not be enough to sustain very high upload rates, and you might have to increase it.
 It's specified in bytes in ``settings_pack::send_buffer_watermark``.

+It's a little bit difficould to calculate overall maximum possible usage of send buffer.
+Because your low watermark definition does maybe waste memory because you hold more buffer than needed by a slow connection.
+If you don't wast much memory the accumulated send buffer would be ``overall payload upload rate * send_buffer_watermark_factor / 100`` You waste memory if your low watermark is larger then ``individual payload upload rate * send_buffer_watermark_factor / 100``

 peers
 -----